South Elmham, All Saints

 History, tourist information, and nearby accommodation

-There are some very nice remnants of medieval stained glass in the north wall windows, and some suitably worn medieval benches.
-On the south wall of the chancel are several panels of a medieval rood screen, with traces of the original paint stil obvious.
-Set into the north wall near the altar is an ornate Easter Sepulchre, flanked by crocketted pinnacles and decorative finials.
+There are some very nice remnants of medieval stained glass in the north wall windows and some suitably worn medieval benches.
+On the south wall of the chancel are several panels of a medieval rood screen, with traces of the original paint still obvious.
+Set into the north wall near the altar is an ornate Easter Sepulchre, flanked by crocketed pinnacles and decorative finials.

 The churchyard is managed by the Suffolk Wildlife Trust as a habitat for local animals and insects.
 All Saints is no longer used for regular worship - not too surprising when you consider its isolated position - and is now cared for by the Churches Conservation Trust.
 South Elmham is a huge parish - at last count there were fully nine churches serving the inhabitants.

 Do take the time to visit South Elmham Minster, just over a mile away beside the ruins of a medieval bishop's palace.

 Attraction Type: Historic Church

 Churches Conservation Trust

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.